arytontediarjo/aws_s3_governance/README.md

 6. Submit the assignments to the target AWS Account

 ## Step 5: Update this Repository Inline Policy
-After all said and done, please update the inline policy inside this repository for version control
+Withall said and done, please update the inline policy inside this repository for version control